Preparing for O.T. School Admission

 - Physics with Lab

-Minimum GPA – Most OT programs have minimum grade point average (GPA) requirements.
-These minimum scores vary by institution and may be low as compared with the average GPA of applicants offered admission.
+Most programs have minimum grade point average (GPA) requirements.
+These minimum scores vary by institution.

-GRE – Most OT programs require applicants to complete the Graduate Record Examination (GRE).
-Programs may have minimum acceptable scores and last acceptable test dates.
-Policies regarding the consideration of multiple sets of GRE scores vary by institution.
+Likewise, most O.T. programs require applicants to complete the Graduate Record Examination (GRE).
+Programs may have minimum acceptable scores and test date deadlines.
+Policies vary by institution.

-Occupational Therapy Observation Experience – Many programs require applicants to have a certain number of volunteer or paid OT experiences working with patients under the supervision of a licensed occupational therapist.
-The program may specify the settings and types of experiences required.
+Many programs require applicants to earn a certain number of volunteer or paid hours working under the supervision of a licensed occupational therapist.
+In addition, the program may specify the settings and types of experiences required.
 Applicants may also be required to have a licensed occupational therapist verify the hours.
 This experience may be an important factor in the admission process.

-References – Many occupational therapist programs require 1–4 letters of reference (also known as “letters of evaluation” or “recommendations”) as part of the admission process.
+Many occupational therapy programs require 1–4 letters of reference as part of the admission process.
 You may need to submit references from a particular individual, such as an occupational therapist, science professor, or academic adviser.
-If references are required, select individuals who meet the program’s requirements, know you well, and can speak to your maturity, dependability, dedication, compassion, communication skills, leadership, and any hands-on experience in the field.
+If references are required, select individuals who meet the program’s requirements.
+References should know you well and be able to speak to your maturity, dependability, dedication, compassion, communication skills, leadership, and hands-on experience in the field.

 For more information about Huntingdon’s Occupational Therapy Track, contact track adviser Dr. Mike Bamman.